 1. Check its kerb appeal

 Stand outside your home and see how it looks.
 Would it look appealing in a photograph?
 If you need to, paint or clean the front door and tidy the garden – especially the front.
-If there are any communal areas make sure they are kept clean and clutter free.
+Get gutters cleared if they're full of leaves or moss, and if your gate or fence is broken, get it fixed.
+If you have steps or a path make sure they're clean, free from weeds and broken tiles are replaced.

 2. Declutter inside

 When preparing to put the house on the market one of the best things you can do is have a good clear up.

 Have a thorough declutter and keep personal knick-knacks to a minimum and put clutter away – in the attic if necessary - or if you have bigger pieces of furniture you're hanging on to, put them into storage until the house is sold.
 You might be able to borrow a friend's unused garage or contact a professional storage company.
 This has the added convenience of allowing you to move into your next property without having to transfer your clutter right away so you can get your furniture set up without boxes being in the way.